HarryKodden/JupyterHub-SAML/README.md

 #### Configure NGINX - Reverse Proxy

 The NGINX Proxy functions as our single internet connected host.
-The proxy takes care of SSL-offloading and passing the requests downstream to the other components
+The proxy takes care of SSL-offloading and passing the requests downstream to the other components.

 The following proxying takes place: